hygull/node-pandas/README.md

 <h3 id='df-ex2'><code>Example 2 - Creating DataFrame using a CSV file</code></h3>

-> **Note**: If CSV will have multiple lines b/w 2 consecutive rows, no problem, it takes care and considers single one.
+> **Note**: If CSV will have multiple newlines b/w 2 consecutive rows, no problem, it takes care of it and considers as single newline.
 >
 > **`df = pd.readCsv(csvPath)`** where `CsvPath` is absolute/relative path of the CSV file.
 >